NHSDigital/fhir-structure-diff/README.md

 Extend to handle different versions

-# Example output for above usage
+## Example output below for above usage

 Had to include in the README.md directly as github don't support anything nice to include content of another file as a relative link :(

----

 # FHIR Profile Diff
 **Base profile:** AllergyIntolerance